Battery comparison test. Comparative test of imported and domestic batteries

 Measured/declared weight 13.31/ 15.7 kg

 Very attractive price.
 And the same question: where is the lead?
-Too light product came from Kazakhstan.
-The lack of lead quickly backfired: in the cold, the battery got a "steering wheel" because it failed to deliver the required energy.
+The product was too light and came from Kazakhstan.
+The lack of lead quickly backfired: in the cold, the battery suffered a “steering wheel” because it was unable to produce the required energy.

 8th place